[Speech]Recent Economic and Financial Developments and Monetary Policy

 - I. Recent Economic and Financial Developments in Japan and Abroad

 - II.
-Monetary Policy for the Immediate Future
+Future Conduct of Monetary Policy

 In today's speech, I will begin by focusing on economic and financial developments in Japan and abroad, as well as the Bank's recent monetary policy.
-I will then touch briefly on the economy of Kochi Prefecture.
+I will then touch briefly on the economy of Yamanashi Prefecture.
 Following my speech, I would like to hear your views on actual conditions in the local economy and on the Bank's conduct of monetary policy.

 I. Recent Economic and Financial Developments in Japan and Abroad